aujxn/set_game_simulator/README.md

 ```

 At this step you have enough to generate the raw data.
 To run the program you must have rustc or cargo installed.
-The program requires on of two subcommands --- rmfirst and findall. rmfirst removes the first set that is encountered
+The program requires one of two subcommands --- rmfirst and findall. rmfirst removes the first set that is encountered
 and findall locates all the sets in the hand and removes one at random.
 Both these subcommands require a number of games
 argument.
 The program must be run from the project root so it can find the output folder for the data. python/data/find_all and python/data/rm_first